-- E. Wind Energy Conversion System Standards: - A. The height of the WECS including the blades shall be limited to 200 feet. - B. The setback is established in Section 10.50(C)(1).
-The wind turbine is not permitted to be located in a front or side street side yard. - C. No lighting shall be permitted on the wind turbine, unless required by the Federal Aviation Administration. - D. The wind turbine shall meet the standards set forth in Section 10.50(E).
+E. Wind Energy Conversion System Standards:

+- 1. The height of the WECS including the blades shall be limited to 120 feet, except as specified in the RC district. - 2.
+The setback is established in Section 10.50(C)(1).
+The wind turbine is not permitted to be located in a front or side street side yard. - 3.
+No lighting shall be permitted on the wind turbine, unless required by the Federal Aviation Administration. - 4.
+The wind turbine shall meet the standards set forth in Section 10.50(E).